 AD – This is a collaborative post // Our modern times are known for being the era of many great innovations, not least of which is the Smart TV.
 Going in for a purchase of one of these is just the beginning of a whole new world of wireless connectivity, high resolution displays, Bluetooth, and voice operation.

 Depending on the model you choose, you can look forward to nearly lifelike display quality in colours that have been unprecedented up to this point.
-And even the most advanced model on the market today will be obsolete in a year or two, thanks to the speed at which technology is evolving.
+And even the most advanced model on the market today will be obsolete in a year or two, thanks to the speed at which technology is evolving, with the introduction of things like a dish tv too.
 The rate of evolution makes it hard to keep abreast of what is happening in the market, but let’s break it down, to give you a better understanding of what is going on in the Smart TV landscape today.

 Access to the internet

 More and more appliances are coming out with Wi-Fi capability, and Smart TVs are right up there with the rest.
 This means access to a world where you can watch anything you want, when you want to watch it.
 If your TV is equipped with voice control, you can even ask it nicely to play you your favourite show!

 One of the great benefits of Smart TVs, is that they tend to be preloaded with a range of streaming apps, freeing you up to switch on and relax, without having to download extra programmes before getting down to business!
 As with most online platforms, it will also remember where you stopped and what episode you were on, and you could even be treated to exclusive content, depending on the bundle your TV has.

 Bluetooth has become part of our daily lives as an especially useful way of sharing files and connecting devices.
 It can help you connect your Smart TV to a host of external devices, like smartphones, headsets, speakers and more.
 You might even find that you have the ability to share your phone screen to the far larger TV screen – a great feature if you need many people to be part of the experience.